How to Hire Great Talent: 10 Hiring Tips for Startups

 Here’s where you highlight the more intangible benefits that your company offers.
 As a startup, you have a lot of potential to create a fun, happy work culture where talent thrives and grows.
 A good social media strategy can help you tell your brand story and showcase everything that makes up life at your organization — from company events and team bonding sessions to birthdays and awards received.
 Even factors like a gorgeous office space or an enviable location at the heart of the city can contribute to a unique culture and prove advantageous in your startup hiring process.

 Do also leverage social media to establish brand authenticity.
 For example, if you mentioned sustainability and diversity as important brand values on your website, this is where you can talk about how you are actually living up to those values.
-Share photos, videos or host virtual office tours to show how those principles shape the day-to-day functioning of your company.
+Share photos, videos or host virtual office tours to show how those principles shape the day-to-day functioning of your own company.

 6. Design a great recruitment pipeline

 One of the most important startup hiring tips is to fine-tune your recruitment pipeline.
 This encompasses everything from how you screen talent to how you interview them and even how many steps there are in the process.
-Identify the relevant people who should meet with each candidate and make sure that they are equipped with the right information and context.
+Identify the relevant people who should meet with each qualified candidate and make sure that they are equipped with the right information and context.
 Assignments and take-home tasks are great ways to understand how the shortlisted candidate thinks and solves problems.
 But make sure that these tasks are relevant, well-designed to bring out the skills you are looking for, and above all, are not too long and tedious.
 Most companies also prefer having video interviews to understand who the candidate is as a person — after all, someone could be just right on paper, but might not be the best culture fit for your startup.

-Don’t forget — while you are vetting potential new employees, they are trying to understand if your company is the right place for them too.
+Don’t forget — while you are vetting potential new hires, they are trying to understand if your company is the right place for them too.
 Any disorganization and inefficiency at this stage can come across as red flags to candidates.

 7. Offer flexibility